dschmenk/PLASMA/README.md

 #### Words

-Words, 16 bit signed values, are the native sized quanta of PLASMA.
+Words, 16-bit signed values, are the native sized quanta of PLASMA.
 All calculations, parameters, and return values are words.

 #### Bytes

-Bytes are unsigned, 8 bit values, stored at an address.
+Bytes are unsigned, 8-bit values, stored at an address.
 Bytes cannot be manipulated as bytes, but are promoted to words as soon as they are read onto the evaluation stack.
-When written to a byte addres, the low order byte of a word is used.
+When written to a byte address, the low order byte of a word is used.

 #### Addresses

 Words can represent many things in PLASMA, including addresses.
-PLASMA uses a 16 bit address space for data and function entrypoints.
+PLASMA uses a 16-bit address space for data and function entry points.
 There are many operators in PLASMA to help with address calculation and access.
 Due to the signed implementation of word in PLASMA, the Standard Library has some unsigned comparison functions to help with address comparisons.

 ##### Arrays